 Prior to Ken Murphy's arrival in Flagstaff, the Northern Arizona volleyball team had just one NCAA Tournament appearance to its name.
-Since Murphy was hired as the 11th head volleyball coach in Lumberjack history on July 1, 2013, the Lumberjacks have claimed two Big Sky Championships and advanced to the Big Dance twice in 2015 and 2018.
+Since Murphy was hired as the 11th head volleyball coach in Lumberjack history on July 1, 2013, the Lumberjacks have claimed three Big Sky Championships and advanced to the Big Dance twice in 2015 and 2018.

-The 2024 season will be Murphy's 12th season at the helm of the NAU volleyball program.
+The 2026 season will be Murphy's 14th season at the helm of the NAU volleyball program.
 Since taking over the Lumberjacks, Murphy has elevated the program to be not only a perennial contender within the Big Sky Conference, but one that is highly competitive both regionally and nationally.

 Murphy became NAU's all-time winningest coach on Oct.
 24, 2019, surpassing Kelley Sliva McKee with his 144th victory in dominating fashion.
 The Lumberjacks swept the eventual Big Sky Champion Northern Colorado in the Rolle Activity Center, putting the only blemish on the Bears' 17-1 Big Sky record in 2019.